josephtkim/LoRA-fine-tune-RoBERTa/README.md

 LoRA has about 210 times less trainable parameters than the fully fine-tuned model, which greatly reduces the computational costs.

-The training time is also 25% faster than the fully fine-tuned model, while only losing on about 1.2% accuracy after 3 epochs.
+The training time is also 25% faster than the fully fine-tuned model, while only losing about 1.1% accuracy after 3 epochs.